Asher Levine

 Asher Levine (born March 12, 1988) is an American fashion designer.
-He is the designer for his eponymous progressive label, Asher Levine, known for its mad-scientist-meets-luxe aesthetic and pioneering fabrication techniques.
+He is the designer for his eponymous progressive label, Asher Levine.

 Early life and education

 Levine was raised in Port Charlotte, Florida, where he began sewing at the age of 10 and attended Port Charlotte High School.
+While a student at Port Charlotte, Levine led the school's gay-straight alliance club.
+However, when protestors from Westboro Baptist Church in Topeka, Kansas came to the school in 2005, he failed to rally support for the club from the majority of the student body and some students even mocked the club.
 Shortly after he graduated from PCHS in 2006, Levine got on a plane and moved to New York City to attend Pace University where he experimented with design in the underground avant-garde nightlife scene.
-He graduated from the University in 2010 with a degree in 'Business Management and Entrepreneurship.'
+He graduated from the university in 2010 with a degree in 'Business Management and Entrepreneurship.'

 Career

-Shortly before graduation, he founded his label and became the go-to designer for many performance artists.
-He has almost two decades of experience and training in clothing construction.
-Levine's designs are defined by its fusion of art and fashion, which challenge, if not broaden, peoples' understandings of silhouettes, proportions, and textures.
-Much inspiration is drawn from the natural world and the socio-political psychology of contemporary art and youth culture.
+Shortly before graduation, he founded his label.